babsey/nest-desktop-legacy/docs/user/faq.rst

 Simulation
 ----------

+Where can I find simulation controller?
+  The simulation controller appears by clicking on the cog icon left to controller side bar.
+  The kernel controller is a part of the simulation controller.

 How can I start simulation?
   Click on the play button in top right to go to simulation play, then click the play button again to start simulation.